open-sauced/intro/05-how-to-contribute-to-open-source.md

     git push -u origin branch-name
     ```

-11. Go to your forked repository on GitHub and create a pull request with the title `feat: Add <@github-username> as a contributor`.
+11. Go to your forked repository on GitHub.
+Create a pull request with the title `feat: Add <@github-username> as a contributor` and fill in all areas in the pull request form.

+   !> Your pull request will be marked as invalid and may be closed if the form is incomplete.

 Congratulations on your first contribution! 🎉